 Although a small village in Bulgaria might not seem a likely canvas for street art, every summer a group of young artists gather there to give the rural facades a new lick of paint.

 It all started in 2015, when Ventsislav Piryankov, an artist and teacher at the University of Fine Arts in Poznań, Poland, decided to decorate the shady alleys of the village in themed street art.
-Once his grandparents’ home-place, now it is the home of a vibrant mural festival, held every summer between July and August.
+Once his grandparents’ home-place, now it is home to a vibrant mural festival, held every summer between July and August.

 Staro Zhelezare Street Art Village Festival